-Students must also have at least a master’s degree to obtain a license as a Marriage and Family Therapist (LMFT).
-Interested graduates must successfully pass the AMFTRB (Association of Marital and Family Therapy Regulatory Board) examination and complete at least 3,000 hours of work experience supervised by a licensed LMFT therapist.
+Students must also have at least a master’s degree to obtain a marriage and family therapist license (LMFT) license.
+Interested psychology graduates must successfully pass the AMFTRB (Association of Marital and Family Therapy Regulatory Board) examination and complete at least 3,000 hours of work experience supervised by a licensed LMFT therapist.

-While school counselors are not licensed in the state of Pennsylvania, interested students can obtain a professional certification.
-This certification is required to work in any school district in the states.
-Students complete a master’s degree in school counseling, obtain at least 300 hours of supervised work experience and pass the Praxis Professional School Counseling Examination.
+While school counselors are not licensed in Pennsylvania, interested students can obtain a professional certification.
+This certification is required to work in any school district in the state.
+Students complete a master’s degree in school counseling, get at least 300 hours of supervised work experience, and pass the Praxis Professional School Counseling Examination.

-Students at the graduate level can also earn a Ph.D. in Philosophy, which is for those interested in research, and a PsyD. in Psychology, which is for those wishing to provide client-based services, such as school counseling, individual counseling and, medication management.
-Most doctorate programs require students to first complete a master’s degree program.
-It typically takes an additional three to four years to complete a doctorate program.
+Students at the graduate level can also earn a Ph.D. in Philosophy, which is for those interested in research, and a PsyD. in Psychology, which is for those wishing to provide client-based services, such as college counseling, individual counseling, and medication management.
+Most doctorate programs require students first to complete a master’s degree program.
+It typically takes three to four years to complete a doctorate program.

 Licensed Psychologist (LP)

-To become a licensed psychologist, students must complete a supervised residency that includes a minimum of 1,750 psychology-related work hours and pass the Examination for Practice in Psychology (EPPP) exam.
+To become a licensed psychologist, students must complete a supervised residency with a minimum of 1,750 psychology-related work hours and pass the Examination for Practice in Psychology (EPPP) exam.

 The average cost of college in Pennsylvania ranges from $23,618 to $26,088 for in-state and out-of-state students.
-However, tuition rates vary greatly from school to school.
-For example, the top school in the state, the University of Pennsylvania, tuition rate is $57,770, whereas the average costs at one of the state’s universities range from $9,984 to $13,544:
+However, tuition rates vary significantly from college to college.
+For example, the top college in the state, the University of Pennsylvania, has a tuition rate is $57,770, whereas the average costs at one of the state’s universities range from $9,984 to $13,544: